elitedev9283/demo-digital-twins/README.md

-# Digital Twin Demo
+# Solar Engergy with Digital Twin
-Digital Twin application sample based on a solar energy field.
+Digital Twin application based on a solar energy field.
 It simulates a time lapse and how users could check different measurements related to tracker angles, voltage or intensity.

 ### Live Demo: https://everginedigitaltwins.z6.web.core.windows.net/